401(k) Plan Eligibility

 Contribution Flexibility

-• Employee contributions – Eligible employees can elect to defer up to 100% of their compensation up to a maximum of $23,000 for 2024 and $22,500 for 2023.
-Employees age 50 and older can make additional catch-up contributions up to for 2023 and 2024.
+• Employee contributions – Eligible employees can elect to defer up to 100% of their compensation up to a maximum of $23,000 for 2024 and $23,500 for 2025.
+Employees age 50 and older can make additional catch-up contributions up to $7,500 for 2024 and 2025.
+Starting 2025, employees aged 60 to 63 can make enhanced catch-up contributions up to $11,250

-• Employer contributions1 – Employers may contribute, on behalf of each eligible employee, up to 25% of their compensation or $69,000 (less employee contributions) for 2024 and $66,000 for 2023, whichever is less.
+• Employer contributions1 – Employers may contribute, on behalf of each eligible employee, up to 25% of their compensation or $69,000 (less employee contributions) for 2024, and $70,000 for 2025, whichever is less.

-• Total contributions – Total (aggregate) contributions for each employee cannot exceed $69,000 (plus catch-up contributions) for 2024 and $66,000 for 2023.
+• Total contributions – Total (aggregate) contributions for each employee cannot exceed $69,000 (plus applicable catch-up contributions) for 2024, and $70,000 for 2025.

 Scroll right to see more. > >

-401(k) Contribution Limits 2024 2023
+401(k) Contribution Limits20242025

-Eligible Employee Contributions $23,000 $22,500
+Eligible Employee Contributions$23,000$23,500

-Catch-up Contributions (age 50 and older) $7,500 $7,500
+Catch-up Contributions (age 50 and older)$7,500$7,500

 (employee contributions affect the amount an employer can contribute)